Lockheed XF-104 Starfighter: Testing conclusions

 Flight testing proved that performance estimates were accurate and that even when fitted with the low powered J65 engine, the XF-104 flew faster than the other Century Series fighters being developed at the time.
 The XF-104's ceiling at 60000 ft was 7000 ft higher than predicted, and it exceeded estimated speed and drag figures by two to three percent.
 It was noted however that the low thrust of the J65 engine did not enable the full performance potential of the type to be realized.

 A number of minor problems surfaced, but were readily fixed.
 The yaw damper of the XF-104 was found to be ineffective and the rudder did not positively center; these problems were corrected by revising the rudder control system.
-The unpowered rudder did not provide adequate directional control at high air speeds, which problem was fixed by using hydraulic power on all subsequent versions of the F-104; and some concern was expressed over poor subsonic maneuverability at higher altitudes.
+The unpowered rudder did not provide adequate directional control at high air speeds, with the problem being fixed by using hydraulic power on all subsequent versions of the F-104; and some concern was expressed over poor subsonic maneuverability at higher altitudes.

 During a later interview, Kelly Johnson was asked about his opinion on the aircraft.
 "Did it come up to my designs?
 In terms of performance, yes.
 In terms of engine, we went through a great many engine problems, not with the J65s but with the J79s."
 For his part in designing the F-104 airframe, Johnson was jointly awarded the Collier Trophy in 1958, sharing the honor with General Electric (engine) and the U.S. Air Force (Flight Records).